 Daylight

-Warm golden light (daylight, sunlight, sun on the face) as the image of healthy or recovered love in Taylor's writing.
-The closing track on Lover sets this image as the speaker's preferred metaphor for love's better register: "It's golden like daylight."
-Recurs at moments of clarity or recovery, often after the speaker has decided to leave a failing relationship.
+Warm golden light - daylight, sunlight, sun on the face - as the image of healthy or recovered love.
+The closing track on Lover makes it explicit: love is "golden like daylight."
+It tends to return at moments of clarity or recovery, often once the speaker has decided to leave a relationship that was failing.

-Light that warms without consuming - the gentle, sustaining version of love, distinguished from the burning passion coded by red and fire imagery elsewhere in the catalogue.
+Light that warms without burning: the gentle, sustaining version of love, set against the burning passion carried by red and fire imagery elsewhere in the catalogue.

 Appears in 10 songs